elastic/kibana/src/plugins/data/README.md

 #### Default Search Strategy

-One benefit of using the low level search API, is partial response support in x-pack, allowing for better and more responsive user experience.
+One benefit of using the low level search API, is partial response support in X-Pack, allowing for a better and more responsive user experience.
 In OSS only the final result is returned.

 ```.ts